wclr/watchalive/README.md

 wa.start()
 ```

+After this watchalive is available http://localhost:7000

+This is a flat version of config (some options may overlap, use consciously).
+You can give more structure to it (see `Default Config`).

 #### Client side usage:

 By default client watchalive script is inject first in the head, that will make available global `watchalive` object in the page.